 Assistive technology (AT) services for customers who are blind or have visual impairment help a customer make informed choices about which AT products meets his or her vocational (work) or postsecondary educational needs (college or training).
 With AT training, a customer can learn how to use AT to succeed at work, school, and/or in vocational training.

+When working with individuals who are blind or visually impaired, the delivery of AT Services including evaluations, baseline assessments and training, is provided in person with the trainer and customer at the same location.

+For information on signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 9.2 Staff Qualifications

 …